 For compliance related to minor construction activities, wind or water erosion of soils may occur as a short-term impact.
 Siltation or deposition may occur, resulting in reduction in siltation or deposition in downstream areas.
 Reduction in siltation and deposition in downstream areas may be considered a positive impact associated with BMP implementation, as fine sediments may contain toxic pollutants.
 Little or no impact on erosion of affected watercourses is expected since the flow rate in the watercourses is expected to be improved by foreseeable methods of compliance.

 Construction activities would not cause or accelerate instability due to on- or off-site landslides, lateral spreading, subsidence, expansive soils, liquefaction, or collapse.
 Project footprints would not be of the size or scale to result in unstable earth conditions, changes in geologic substructures, topography or ground surface relief features, or destruction, covering or modification of any unique geologic or physical features.
-Implementation of Biological Objectives may result in minor surface soil excavation during construction activities and result in temporarily unstable soil but would not, due to small size, however, lead to landslides, lateral spreading, subsidence, expansive soils, liquefaction, or collapse.
+Implementation of the Stream Biological Objective may result in minor surface soil excavation during construction activities and result in temporarily unstable soil but would not, due to small size, however, lead to landslides, lateral spreading, subsidence, expansive soils, liquefaction, or collapse.
 Most of the relevant areas are already developed or under active anthropogenic use, and have already undergone soil compaction, modification, and/or hardscaping.

 To the extent that compliance measures are installed in areas subject to geologic hazards, such as, ground shaking, liquefaction, liquefaction-induced hazards, or landslides, geotechnical studies prepared as part of the pre-design process would identify site-specific soil and subsurface conditions and specify design features that would keep potential seismic related impacts within acceptable levels.
 Compliance with existing regulations, building codes, and standards specifications would also keep potential impacts within acceptable levels.
 The most appropriate measure for potential fault rupture hazards is avoidance (e.g., building setbacks), as most surface faulting is confined to a relatively narrow zone a few feet to tens of feet wide (California Geological Survey 2002).